ffich/Ganimede.E12_HW/README.md

 If you want more information you can have a look at the [Ganimede.E12 Datasheet](https://2492ae4f-d323-49c0-bc1e-8d5936f83a9d.usrfiles.com/ugd/2492ae_11933c1aee514b55b51fd540d7772119.pdf) and to the [Ganimede.E12 Product Page](https://frafich.wixsite.com/jupitersystem/product-page/ganimede-e12).

 # Ganimede.E12 HW project
-This repo contains the full HW project of Ganimede.E12, with the traditional file structure i use on my HW projects, and more specifically:
+This repo contains the full HW project of Ganimede.E12, with the traditional file structure I use on my HW projects, and more specifically:
 - 10_PCB: contains the Kicad 6.x project of the board.
 The **jlcpcb** folder contains all the files needed for making the board using JLCPCB service.
-- 20_SCH: contains the board's schematic in PDF
+- 20_SCH: contains the board's schematic in PDF.
-- 30_BOMS: contains the fancy iBOM (made using the iBOM plugin by [https://github.com/openscopeproject](https://github.com/openscopeproject)) and a more traditional BOM file
+- 30_BOMS: contains a fancy iBOM (made using the iBOM plugin by [https://github.com/openscopeproject](https://github.com/openscopeproject)) and a more traditional BOM file.
 - 40_GERBERS: contains Gerber and Centronic files.
-These files allow you to make your own board by yourself or using traditional PCB/Manufacturing services (e.g. PcbWay)
+These files allow you to make your own board by yourself or using traditional PCB/Manufacturing services (e.g. PcbWay).
-- 50_3D: a 3D view of the board.
+- 50_3D: contains a 3D view of the board.
-- 60_LIB: some additional 3D files (mostly step) I needed for making the board's 3D.
+- 60_LIB: contains some additional 3D files (mostly step) I needed for making the board's 3D.